-The Industrials sector is reporting the second-largest (year-over-year) earnings decline of all eleven sectors at -52.6%.
-At the industry level, five of the twelve industries in this sector are reporting a decline in earnings.
-Three of these five industries are reporting a double-digit decline in earnings: Airlines (-345%), Aerospace & Defense (-152%), and Industrial Conglomerates (-18%).
-On the other hand, seven industries are reporting earnings growth in this sector, led by the Air Freight & Logistics (48%), Machinery (15%), Professional Services (13%), and Construction & Engineering (10%) industries.
+The Industrials sector reported the second-largest (year-over-year) earnings decline of all eleven sectors at -52.1%.
+At the industry level, five of the twelve industries in this sector reported a decline in earnings.
+Three of these five industries reported a double-digit decline in earnings: Airlines (-345%), Aerospace & Defense (-152%), and Industrial Conglomerates (-18%).
+On the other hand, seven industries reported earnings growth in this sector, led by the Air Freight & Logistics (48%), Construction & Engineering (21%), Machinery (16%), and Professional Services (15%) industries.

-Boeing and the five companies in the Airlines industry are also the largest contributors to the year-over-year decline in earnings for the sector.
-If these six companies were excluded, year-over-year earnings for the sector would improve to 7.1% from -52.6%.
+Boeing and the five companies in the Airlines industry were also the largest contributors to the year-over-year decline in earnings for the sector.
+If these six companies were excluded, year-over-year earnings for the sector would improve to 7.6% from -52.1%.

-Revenue Growth: 3.0%
+Revenue Growth: 3.2%

-The blended (year-over-year) revenue growth rate for Q4 2020 is 3.0%, which is below the 5-year average revenue growth rate of 3.5%.
-If 3.0% is the actual growth rate for the quarter, it will mark the first time the index has reported year-over-year revenue growth since Q1 2020 (0.8%), and it will mark the highest year-over-year revenue growth reported by the index since Q4 2019 (3.4%).
-Eight sectors are reporting year-over-year growth in revenues, led by Health Care, Information Technology, and Consumer Discretionary sectors.
-Three sectors are reporting a year-over-year decline in revenues, led by the Energy sector.
+The blended (year-over-year) revenue growth rate for Q4 2020 is 3.2%, which is below the 5-year average revenue growth rate of 3.5%.
+If 3.2% is the actual growth rate for the quarter, it will mark the first time the index has reported year-over-year revenue growth since Q1 2020 (0.8%), and it will mark the highest year-over-year revenue growth reported by the index since Q4 2019 (3.4%).
+Seven sectors are reporting (or have reported) year-over-year growth in revenues, led by Health Care, Information Technology, and Consumer Discretionary sectors.
+Four sectors are reporting (or have reported) a year-over-year decline in revenues, led by the Energy sector.